Positive Affirmations Help You Live a Happy Life: 101 Examples To Get Started

 Positive affirmations are statements of truth you tell your brain.
 They work as messages from your conscious mind to your subconscious.

 A growing body of research shows our subconscious minds control the vast majority of our day-to-day operations.
 A researcher at the Harvard School of Business believes that up to 95% of our thinking takes place subconsciously.
-These studies highlight how critical our subconscious is to our daily lives.

-However, shifting your subconscious mind isn’t easy.
-It’s been picking up patterns, images, words, and ideas from the time you were born and using all those to shape your worldview.
-Some of us must work through years of conditioning to shift our subconscious belief systems.
+Be warned – it’s not a quick or easy process.
+Your subconscious mind has been picking up patterns, images, words, and ideas from the time you were born and using all those to shape your worldview.

 How To Set Positive Affirmations